Realizations of countable Borel equivalence relations

-\subsection{Compact action realizations}
+\section{Compact action realizations}

-{\bf (A)} We have seen in \cref{3.9} that the answer to \cref{3.12} is affirmative in the strongest sense for hyperfinite $E$ but the situation for general $E$ is unclear.
-The following results provide some cases of non-hyperfinite equivalence relations that admit compact action realizations.
+We have seen in \cref{3.9} that the answer to \cref{prob-realization} is affirmative in the strongest sense for hyperfinite $E$ but the situation for general $E$ is unclear.
+The following results provide several cases of non-hyperfinite equivalence relations that admit compact action realizations.

 \begin{thm} For every infinite countable group $\Gamma$, $F(\Gamma, \cantor)$ admits a compact action realization.
-If $\Gamma$ is also finitely generated, then $E^{ap}(\Gamma, \cantor)$ admits a compact action realization.
+If $\Gamma$ is also finitely generated, then $E^{\mathrm{ap}}(\Gamma, \cantor)$ admits a compact action realization.
 In fact in both cases such a realization can be taken to be a subshift of $(\cantor)^\Gamma$. \end{thm}

-\begin{proof} The result will follow easily from the following lemma, which is an extended version of the result in \cite{E18}, who dealt with the case of free actions.
-Denote below by $\mathbf{s}= \mathbf{s}_{\Gamma, 3^\N}$ the shift action of $\Gamma$ on $(3^{\N})^\Gamma$ and for each $y\in (3^{\N})^\Gamma$, let $\textrm{stab} (y) \leq \Gamma$ be the stabilizer of $y$ in this action.
+\begin{proof} The result will follow easily from the following lemma, which is an extended version of the result in \cite{Ele18}, who dealt with the case of free actions.
+Denote below by $\mathbf{s}= \mathbf{s}_{\Gamma, 3^\N}$ the shift action of $\Gamma$ on $(3^{\N})^\Gamma$ and for each $y\in (3^{\N})^\Gamma$, let $\Stab(y) \le \Gamma$ be the stabilizer of $y$ in this action.

 \begin{lem} Let $\mathbf{a}$ be a Borel action of an infinite countable group $\Gamma$ on a standard Borel space $X$.
-Then there is an equivariant Borel embedding $p\colon X \to (3^{\N})^\Gamma$ of the action $\mathbf{a}$ to the shift action $\mathbf{s}$ of $\Gamma$ on $(3^{\N})^\Gamma$ such that if $y\in \overline{p(X)}$, then there are $y_0, y_1, \dots \in p(X)$ with
+Then there is an equivariant Borel embedding $p \colon X \to (3^{\N})^\Gamma$ of the action $\mathbf{a}$ to the shift action $\mathbf{s}$ of $\Gamma$ on $(3^{\N})^\Gamma$ such that if $y\in \overline{p(X)}$, then there are $y_0, y_1, \dots \in p(X)$ with

 \end{lem}